-A rigorous, no-nonsense guide to Perceptual Control Theory — from Powers' engineering foundations to the 11-level hierarchy that explains behavior better than any stimulus-response model ever could.
+A no-nonsense guide to Perceptual Control Theory — from the feedback loop that explains your thermostat and your brain, to the 11-level hierarchy that predicts behavior better than anything in psychology.

 William T. Powers did not stumble into Perceptual Control Theory.
-He engineered it — starting in the 1950s as a physicist and electronics engineer with a deep familiarity with feedback control systems.
-While behaviorism ruled psychology with its insistence on stimulus-response chains, Powers was working on radar systems and noticed something the psychologists had missed: thermostats, autopilots, and servo mechanisms didn't react to disturbances — they controlled against them.
+He engineered it — starting in the 1950s as a physicist and electronics engineer who worked with radar systems and feedback controllers.
+While behaviorism ruled psychology with its insistence on stimulus-response chains, Powers noticed something the psychologists had missed: thermostats, autopilots, and servo mechanisms didn't react to disturbances — they controlled against them.
 The loop closed through the environment.
 Error drove output.
 Output changed the world.
 The changed world fed back into the sensor.
 Stability emerged from the loop itself, not from any programmed response.

 "The organism does not respond to stimuli in its environment.
 It acts in ways that keep its perceptual signals close to its reference signals, despite the disturbances that the environment may provide."

-The critical concept is the controlled variable — the specific aspect of the environment that the organism is actually controlling.
+The critical concept is the controlled variable — the specific perception the organism is actually keeping stable.
 Not its muscles.
 Not its outputs.
 Its perception of something in the world.
 A person holding a cup controls the perception of the cup's position in their hand, not the tension in any specific muscle group.
 The muscles are simply whatever happens to achieve perceptual stability.
-This is why the same goal can be achieved through entirely different physical actions depending on the situation — the output varies, but the controlled perception stays constant.
-Powers called this the "output flexibility" of control systems, and it is what makes PCT fundamentally different from any input-output model of behavior.
+This is why the same goal can be achieved through entirely different physical actions — the output varies, but the controlled perception stays constant.

-Learning in PCT is reorganization — a process by which the system randomly varies its own parameters when sustained error cannot be eliminated.
-This is not reinforcement.
+Learning in PCT is reorganization — essentially trial and error at the brain level.
+When persistent error cannot be eliminated through normal control action, the system randomly varies its own parameters until the error drops.
 There is no external reward signal.
-The criterion for reorganization is intrinsic: persistent error at any level of the hierarchy triggers parameter changes until the error is resolved.
-Powers modeled this mathematically, and it replicates the patterns of human skill acquisition without invoking reward, punishment, or any form of external feedback beyond the environment itself.
+The criterion is intrinsic: sustained error triggers parameter changes until it resolves.
+This replicates human skill acquisition patterns without invoking reward, punishment, or any form of external feedback beyond the environment itself.
+The honest gap: the specific neural mechanisms of reorganization remain an active research question.
+It is biologically plausible.
+It is not yet fully specified.

 | Dimension | PCT | Behaviorism | Reinforcement Learning |